onikienko/use-chrome-storage/README.md

 # use-chrome-storage

-### Russian invaders must die.
-Glory to Ukraine. Тримаймося, браття 🇺🇦

-☝️ This package is for usage in Chrome Extensions.
-Should work with Firefox extensions but not tested.
+☝️ This package is for usage in Chrome (and Chromium-based) Extensions, but it should work with Firefox extensions too.

-Custom React hooks for `chrome.storage.` You may use it for keeping global persisted state in Chrome Extensions.
+Custom React hooks for `chrome.storage.` You may use it to keep the global persisted state in Chrome Extensions.

 **Note:** Since it's a React hook, it may be used only in the React context.
 So it's impossible to use this package in the background service worker.

 - Simplify work with `chrome.storage`
 - Supports `chrome.storage.local`, `chrome.storage.sync`, and `chrome.storage.session`
-- May be used as persisted state available in different extension's contexts (content script, popup, options page)
+- Can be used as persisted state available in different extension's contexts (content script, popup, options page)
-- Listen for `chrome.storage` changes and keep local state updated
+- Listen for `chrome.storage` changes and keep the local state updated

 ## Install